teisseyrep/CPSM/README.md

 The artificial datasets can be generated as described in the paper, using the function ``generate_artificial_data1`` and ``generate_artificial_data2`` in the file ``artificial.py``.
 The user can change various parameters, such as number of observations, number of features x, number of features z, class priors p(y=1), q(y=1) and parameter k.
 The function generates both source (train) and target (test) datasets.

-Due to licensing reasons we cannot release the MIMIC dataset and therefore we only provide the code to run experiments on artificial data.
+The MIMIC dataset is available at \url{https://physionet.org/content/mimiciii/1.4/}

 ## Experiments ##

+The files ``exp1_artificial.py`` and ``exp2_artificial.py`` contain the code to run experiments for artificial dataset.
-The file ``experiment_artificial.py`` contains the code to run experiment for artificial dataset.
+The file ``exp1_mimic.py`` contains the code to run experiments for MIMIC dataset.
-It is possible to choose a base classifier (logistic regression or neural network) and set various parameters needed to generate the artificial dataset.
-The scripts outputs balanced accuracy and approximation error calculated on the target (test) data, for the proposed CPSM metod as well as for the NAIVE method in which a classification model is trained on the source data and applied to the target data without any corrections.
-If you use DNN classifier, you can change the network architecture in the DNN module.

 ## Basic Structure of the module ##
 1. ``CPSM.cpsm`` module contains implementation of the proposed method.
 2.  ``DNN.dnn`` module  contains implementation of the neural network used in the experiments.
 3.  ``NAIVE.naive`` module  contains implementation of the naive method.
+3.  ``EM.em`` module  contains implementation of the MLLS method, which is based on EM algorithm.
+3.  ``BBSC.bbsc`` module  contains implementation of the BBSC method.
+4.  ``SEES.sees`` module  contains implementation of the SEES method.
+5.  ``ET.et`` module  contains implementation of the ET method.

 Examples
 --------